What is E-commerce Navigation? How it Helps to Get Potential Customers?

 Advanced Navigation Strategies

 Optimized search bars can help you find a product in an intuitive and fast way.
-There are features like auto-suggest and auto-correct that add great value for users.
-For instance, if a user writes “ecommerce navigation examples,” the top search bar should give instant suggestions relating to that keyword or products.
+Amazon’s search bar is a great example.
+Other features like auto-suggest and auto-correct that add great value for users.
+For instance, if a user writes “e-commerce navigation examples,” the top search bar should give instant suggestions relating to that keyword or product.

-Make sure search algorithms are great and robust enough to handle typos and variations that would still lead to the right results; a user finds what they are looking for without a hitch.
+If you want to make your e-commerce site that resembles Amazon?
+Having a well-optimized search bar is essential and then making sure search algorithms are great and robust enough to handle typos and variations that would still lead to the right results; so the user finds what they are looking for without a hitch.

 Breadcrumb Navigation